-Common stocks, fixed income funds, exchange traded funds, and government securities -Fair value of common stocks, fixed income funds, exchange traded funds, and government securities were based on quoted market prices for the identical securities.
+Common stocks, fixed income funds, mutual funds, exchange traded funds, and government securities - Fair value of common stocks, fixed income funds, mutual funds, exchange traded funds, and government securities was based on quoted market prices for the identical securities.

-Beneficial interest in trusts - The beneficial interest in trusts are valued at fair value based on the YMCA's interest in the fair values of the underlying assets, which approximate the present value of estimated cash flows to be received from the trusts.
-The present value measured is utilized as the underlying assets of each individual trust are not in the control of the YMCA.
+Beneficial interest in trusts - The beneficial interest in trusts was valued at fair value based on the YMCA's interest in the fair values of the underlying assets, which approximate the present value of estimated cash flows to be received from the trusts.
+The present value measured is utilized as the underlying assets of each individual trust was not in the control of the YMCA.